Biasio/EmbeddedHomeAccessControlSystem/README.md

 ## Features

 ###
-- Sleep mode while proximity sensor doesn't trigger
+- Sleep mode with AOD, while proximity sensor doesn't trigger
 - First time initialization of the code.
-- Menu for pincode setup, wifi setup, enable/disable rfid, factory reset.
+- RFID access displays the menu for pincode setup, wifi setup, enable/disable rfid, factory reset.
 - Wifi connection via WPS or via file.
 - Database of access and access attempts.
 - 2 pin codes, one for admin log in and one for user log in.